nonviolent-action-lab/crowd-counting-consortium/ccc_data_dictionary.md

 - **damage**.
 1 if property was reportedly damaged, 0 if otherwise. *ReportedPropertyDamage* in the source data.

-- **teargas**.
-Binary indicator of whether or not police or other state security forces used tear gas or other chemical irritants on protesters. *TearGas* in the source data; only coded starting in May 2020.
+- **chemical_agents**.
+Binary indicator of whether or not police or other state security forces used tear gas or other chemical irritants such as pepper spray on protesters. *TearGas* in the source data; only coded starting in May 2020.

 - **source_1**.
 URL of first source, or description where none is available. *Source1* in the source data.

 - **source_2**.
 URL of second source where relevant. *Source2* in the source data.

 - **source_3**.
 URL of third source where relevant. *Source3* in the source data.

+- **source_4**.
+URL of fourth source where relevant. *Source4* in the source data.

 - **misc**.
 Miscellaneous additional information about the event as noted by the coder. *Misc.* or *Misc* in the source data.